gzweigle/open-hybrid-piano/CONTRIBUTING.md

 * If you want to contribute code or hardware, open a pull request.

 * There are a couple piano forums and https://forum.pjrc.com/ that could be good sources for information and questions.

+## Timeliness
+If you are reading this and it has been multiple years since a change to the repo, that means my DIY Time Machine worked and I am presently living approximately 1500 years in the past.
+Unlikely to see a pull request or issue.